 Today, anyone can be a best-selling author.
-But what’s the best way on how to write a book in 2022 as a coach or a consultant.
+But what’s the best way on how to write a book as a coach or a consultant.
 The internet allows anyone to publish and distribute their own non-fiction book that shares their expertise with the world.
 We no longer have to deal with the “gatekeepers” of the publishing industry.
 You can reach your readers directly and manage everything yourself for maximum reach and profit.
 With all of the benefits of creating your expert book, there’s little reason not to:

 - Having a non-fiction book (or books) available online for purchase helps to establish your expert credibility.
 You’re now an officially published author.
 This shows people who meet you or come across your website that you have skills and knowledge to share with the world.